atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Building location (GPS coordinates): -75.19472, 39.95139

-- Braille/tactile signage: There *is* Braille/tactile signage.
-Signage available but our of reach for a wheelchair user
+- Braille/tactile signage: There *is* Braille/tactile signage: Signage available but our of reach for a wheelchair user

 ### Building Features